-- The Exams Officer is to communicate this immediately to the relevant awarding body and the Principal subsequently to candidates and their parents or carers. - Liaise with the awarding body to determine if candidate marks for affected assessments may be able to be generated based on other appropriate evidence of candidate achievement as defined by the awarding body. - Where marks cannot be generated by the awarding body, inform candidates they may need to retake the affected assessment in a subsequent assessment series. - If relevant the Exams Officer to apply for special consideration from awarding bodies.

-17. Hagley Catholic High School unable to distribute results as normal or facilitate post results services (including in the event of the centre being unavailable on results day owing to an unforeseen emergency)
+- The Exams Officer is to communicate this immediately to the relevant awarding body and the Principal subsequently to candidates and their parents or carers. - Liaise with the awarding body to determine if candidate marks for affected assessments may be able to be generated based on other appropriate evidence of candidate achievement as defined by the awarding body. - The Exams Officer to apply for special consideration from awarding bodies. - 17.
+Hagley Catholic High School unable to distribute results as normal or facilitate post results services (including in the event of the centre being unavailable on results day owing to an unforeseen emergency)

-Centre is unable to access or manage the distribution of results to candidates, (including in the event of the centre being unavailable on results day owing to an unforeseen emergency) or to facilitate postresults services.
+• Centre is unable to access or manage the distribution of results to candidates, (including in the event of the centre being unavailable on results day owing to an unforeseen emergency) or to facilitate post-results services.